bitweb-project/bitweb/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Bitcoin Core requires the ZeroMQ API >= 4.0.0 [libzmq](https://github.com/zeromq/libzmq/releases).
+The ZeroMQ feature in Bitweb Core requires the ZeroMQ API >= 4.0.0 [libzmq](https://github.com/zeromq/libzmq/releases).
 For version information, see [dependencies.md](dependencies.md).
 Typically, it is packaged by distributions as something like